 The College selects for admission those applicants who seem best qualified to benefit from the educational opportunities that it offers.
-The admissions committee and the Academic Dean do not admit an applicant to the College on the basis of a single criterion, but on all of his or her qualifications taken as a whole.
-There are three degree programs and one certificate program in the curriculum structure of the College (See Programs of Study).
-An applicant for admission should indicate on the application form the program for which he or she is applying.
-In the information that follows, a distinction is made between the two kinds of programs.
-Only those applicants who are fully qualified educationally will be admitted to the degree programs.
-However, applicants who have less than satisfactory educational qualifications but w
+The admissions committee and does not admit an applicant to the College on the basis of a single criterion, but on all of his or her qualifications taken as a whole.

-An applicant for either of the degree programs must have graduated from an approved high school or present an equivalence certificate from having passed the General Education Development (GED) Tests: high school level.
+- Submit approved high school or present an equivalence certificate from having passed the General Education Development (GED) Tests

 The following distribution of high school subjects is recommended for all applicants for the degree programs:

 - English 4 units

 - Mathematics (including Algebra and Plane Geometry) 3 units